2018 Caroline Wozniacki tennis season: Toray Pan Pacific Open

 In fall, Wozniacki played the Pan Pacific Open, where she was the top seed, by receiving a wildcard as the defending champion.
 However, she lost to Camila Giorgi in three sets in the second round.

 Wuhan Open

 A week later, in Wuhan, Wozniacki was upset by Monica Puig for the second time this season in straight sets in third round after defeated qualifier Rebecca Peterson.

 China Open

 Wozniacki then played the China Open.
 In the first round, she defeated Belinda Bencic, who had a small advantage on head-to-head, in straight sets.
 Then she defeated Petra Martić for the second time this year in straight sets.
-In the third round, She successfully defeated Anett Kontaveit, who defeated the Dann at Montreal in straight sets.
+In the third round, She defeated Anett Kontaveit, who defeated the Dann at Montreal in straight sets.
 In the semifinals, she upset local favourite Wang Qiang in straight sets.
-In the final, she successfully held off Anastasija Sevastova to win the China Open title for the second time in her career without losing a set.
+In the final, she held off Anastasija Sevastova to win the China Open title for the second time in her career without losing a set.
 This was also her first Premier Mandatory level title since winning the 2011 BNP Paribas Open and her 30th WTA title.